majka-domalewska/professional-portfolio/README.md

 # professional-portfolio
 My professional portfolio, primarily for sem.
 6 HCD, hopefully to carry over for later.
+Still in the works, so it's not on a domain yet.

 # ToDo:
 - bavkground on the Resume button on hero section